nielsbaloe/vertxui/README.md

 ### Serverside

 The serverside is easy.
-This single line serves a single-lined wrapping HTML file (as /index.html) and all generated Javascript code (in folder /a/... ).
-It compiles to javascript too (if there is a source folder), without installing an IDE plugin, just run the server and point your browser to http://localhost/ ;) .
+This single line generates a single-lined wrapping HTML file (as /index.html) and serves it along with all generated Javascript code (in folder /a/... ).
+It compiles to javascript too (if there is a source folder), without installing an IDE plugin, just run a class with a main() method and point your browser to http://localhost/ ;) .

 		router.get("/*").handler(VertxUI.with(Client.class, "/", isDebugMode, doGenerateHtml));